LemonadeLiu/Group-G-Project/README.md

 To calculate the ground state energy and electronic and optical properties, the following steps could be adopted.

-### Step 1: Define the graphene structure using PySCF or an external package ASE
+### Step 1: Define the graphene structure
+We could use PySCF or an external package ASE to generate a graphene lattice and convert it to a PySCF cell
 ```
 import pyscf.pbc.tools.pyscf_ase as pyscf_ase
 from ase.build import graphene